Declaring element

 end note

-You can also use note left on link
+You can also use note left on link, note right on link, note top on link,

 Abstract class and interface